 +previous architecture versions, but without the JIT it will be slow.

-+The support for a floating point unit is optional for ARM processor vendors.
++Because the support for a floating point unit is optional for ARM processors

-+Due to this there are different calling conventions, that differ on the
++there are historically different calling conventions.
+These differ on the

 +The **Procedure Call Standard for the ARM Architecture**

 (`PDF`_) describes in the *base procedure call standard* how parameters are

 passed in processor registers and on the stack when calling a function.

 When supporting floating points there are two incompatible procedure call

 standards and three ways of handling floats.
 Usually they are referred to as

 *softfp*, *soft-float* and *hard-float*.
 The first two use the core registers